-1. Kroger taco seasoning fills the air as I sprinkle it over sizzling ground turkey.
-Grease pops and jumps out of the pan like a last-ditch protest from the bird; didn't you ever learn to treat others how you'd like to be treated?
+Kroger taco seasoning fills the air as I sprinkle it over sizzling ground turkey.
+Grease pops and jumps out of the pan like a last-ditch protest from the bird-didn't you ever learn to treat others how you'd like to be treated?
 I shake extra seasoning over the smaller pan housing faux meat that looks quite...faux.
-There are minimal protests from this pan of grease; instead, the unidentifiable substance whines loudly under the heat, a constant complaint.
+There are minimal protests from this pan of grease, instead the unidentifiable substance whines loudly under the heat, a constant complaint.

-I'm cooking meat and non-meat and heating up beans and rice and corn and setting out tortillas and plates and serving spoons not seven feet away from the doll-sized table where I, my roommate, and our friend sit, and yet I couldn't feel farther away.
+I'm cooking meat and non-meat and heating up beans and rice and corn and setting out tortillas and plates and serving spoons not seven feet away from the doll-sized table where my roommate and our friend sit, and I couldn't feel farther away.
 My roommate, MJ, chats our friend's ear off as I jump into the conversation every now and again, only to be met with more sizzling pans.

-MJ's gaze was always sharp and critical, but this was one of the first nights its judgment focused on me, or maybe it was just one of the first nights I caught on on me, or maybe it was just one of the first nights I caught on.
+MJ's gaze was always sharp and critical, but this was one of the first nights its judgment focused on me, or maybe it was just one of the first nights I caught on.

 I stir her faux meat and she whispers unkind words to our friend that she doesn't want me to hear.
-I can't hear what they say but it doesn't matter, I've observed MJ's gossipy tone and excluding body language a number of times before I felt her bad vibes radiate towards me, even as I cook her food.
+I can't hear what they say but it doesn't matter.
+I've observed MJ's gossipy tone and excluding body language a number of times before I felt her bad vibes radiate towards me, even as I cook her food.

-- 1. It's been a while since I've had the chance to be a passenger on a car ride and I take advantage of the privilege happily.
+It's been a while since I've had the chance to be a passenger on a car ride and I take advantage of the privilege happily.
 White lines drag by the bottom side of the window and the spring drive towards Hamilton looks like an entirely new world than what we'd see if it was winter.
 MJ shows off her fancy new rental car on this mission to gather yarn from the nearest-not-so-near Michaels.
-It's probably been at least a week since we spoke for longer than a short run-in, and now we get to sit in a car together while I try to think of how to tell her I don't want to be friends anymore because she's just like my last bad friend who MJ compares herself to (I now realize suspiciously often), or think of how to convince her to try-I never had much hope for this one - -I never had much hope for this one.
+It's probably been at least a week since we spoke more than a few words.
+Now we get to sit in a car together while I try to think of how to tell her I don't want to be friends anymore.
+She's just like my last bad friend who MJ compares herself to (I now realize suspiciously often), or think of how to convince her to try-I never had much hope for this one.

-2. "I'm sorry," MJ soothed.
-"Sometimes I just can't listen to your stories because they're so boring." - 3.
-MJ and I used to laugh and laugh about everything nonstop.
-We laughed so much I can't even remember what we laughed about, we laughed so much I started to stop seeing the world with such dark-tinted glasses, we laughed so much I learned how to love myself and the mind I had, we laughed so much that maybe she got tired of hearing my laugh, we laughed so much it took me a second to hear the hidden sneers underneath her laughs towards the end.
-Besides a high-pitched, customer-toned hello from the other day, I haven't spoken a word to her in five months.
+"I'm sorry," MJ soothed.
+"Sometimes I just can't listen to your stories because they're so boring."

+MJ and I used to laugh about everything nonstop.
+We laughed so much I can't even remember what we laughed about; we laughed so much I stopped seeing the world with such dark-tinted glasses; we laughed so much I learned how to love myself and the mind I had; we laughed so much that maybe she got tired of hearing my laugh; we laughed so much it took me a second to hear the hidden sneers underneath her laughs.
+Besides a high-pitched, customer-friendly 'hello' the other day, I haven't spoken a word to her in five months.

-4. I'm happier than ever.
+I'm happier than ever.